A Trip Through Old Spain- Don Harris

 Day 16 - Peñafiel

-In Segovia, don”t miss the Alcázar of Segovia, a spectacular castle – some say it is the prototype for Disneyland.
-Enjoy roasted suckling pig or lamb in the shadow of the massive Roman aqueduct.
+In Segovia, dont miss the Alcázar of Segovia, a spectacular castle – some say it is the prototype for Disneyland.
+In the center of town you can enjoy roasted suckling pig or lamb in the shadow of a massive Roman aqueduct which cuts through the center of the city.
 After lunch, drive to Coca where there is one of the most intact castles in Spain.
 A word to the wise: the castle is windy and the guide loves to talk.
 Therefore, prepare yourself for an hour visit.
 If you are in a hurry be sure not to sign up to his leisurely, although informative, tour.

 Day 17 - Avila